Ping Pong Sim Eleven Table Tennis Coming to PSVR 2 - ExBulletin

 Ping Pong Sim Eleven Table Tennis Coming to PSVR 2

-Earlier this month, Sony unveiled the new and improved PSVR 2.
-The first game to be announced for PSVR 2 is Horizon: Call of the Mountain.
-Other than that, there aren’t many titles that we know of.
-However, the developer For Fun Labs has revealed that their VR game Eleven Table Tennis is coming to PSVR 2.
+Earlier this month, Sony introduced the new and improved PSVR 2.
+The first game to be released for PSVR 2 will be Horizon: Call of the Mountain.
+We don’t know much about the titles.
+However, developer For Fun Labs has revealed that their VR game Eleven Table Tennis is coming to PSVR 2.

-Eleven Table Tennis is said to be the most realistic VR table tennis experience you can put your head into.
+Elf Table Tennis is the most realistic VR table tennis experience you can go to.
 It is currently available on Oculus and Steam VR.

-On the game’s official subreddit, For Fun Labs talked about the prospects of PSVR 2.
-There was a plan to bring it to PSVR, but the developers said the hardware just couldn’t support the game properly.
-Controller tracking was the only issue when it came to a PSVR port, but it looks like the follow-up hardware will improve in that regard.
+Speaking to the game’s official subreddit, For Fun Labs talked about the prospects for PSVR 2.
+There were plans to bring it to PSVR, but the developers said the hardware just couldn’t support the game properly.
+Driver monitoring was the only issue with the PSVR port, but it seems the monitoring hardware is improving in this regard.

-There will still be a single wire coming out of the headset, but there are ways to deal with that.
-Unless you’re going to play Elf Table Tennis like they did in Balls of Fury, it shouldn’t be too much of a problem.
+The headphones will still become one wire, but there are ways to deal with it.
+Unless you’re going to be playing Eleven Table Tennis like Balls of Fury, that shouldn’t be too much of a problem.

-There is currently no planned release date for Eleven Table Tennis on PSVR 2, but it is available on Steam and Oculus.
+There is currently no planned release date for Eleven Table Tennis on PSVR 2, but it will be available on Steam and Oculus.

-Does a table tennis simulator seem like your kind of VR experience?
+Does table tennis make your VR experience seem like you?
 Let us know in the comments below.

 Sources